 The first project that we tackled was the ceiling.
 We insulated it and installed tongue and groove planks.

-We also wired the ceiling for 12 volt lighting.
+While we were installing the ceiling we also went ahead and wired the ceiling for 12 volt lighting.

 DIY platform bed with storage